Skip to main content

 Putting History Education First

-Our specially tailored unit about historical markers includes three, week-long lessons in the following areas:
+Our specially tailored unit about historical markers and civic engagement includes a flexible three-week plan with 15 lessons in the following areas:

-• Submitting a grant application and planning a commemoration
+• Submitting a grant application and planning a dedication ceremony

-Educators will receive the entire unit plan — at no cost — that they can adapt into their curriculum.
+The plan was designed using the College, Career, and Civic Life (C3) Framework from the National Council for the Social Studies, and the NYS Civic Seal of Readiness Initiative.
+Educators will receive the entire plan—at no cost—that they can adapt as needed into their curriculum.
 The Pomeroy Foundation will work with you along the way, including in-person or virtual presentations to discuss primary source research and offer guidance about the historical marker application process.

 This is an exciting opportunity for teachers and students to work together on a project that connects their curriculum to real-life educational outcomes in their communities.

-Interested in previewing the curriculum?
-Complete the form through the button below.
+Interested in receiving the curriculum?
+Complete the form through the button below or contact info@wgpfoundation.org to begin this process.

 Request Curriculum